-- 4. A description of at least three (3) similar projects completed by the bidder within the past three (3) years.
-Include references with contact information for each. - 5.
-Qualifications, background and experience of the project director and other staff proposed to work on the project. - 6.
-A general description of the techniques, approaches and methods to be used in completing each of the Requirements outlined in Section II, Statement of Work, for either or both A) Workforce Planning; and/or B) Classification and Compensation. - 7.
-A description of the chronology for completing the work, including a time line and deadlines for each task. - 8.
-A detailed cost proposal, including any travel costs and other expenses.
-Please itemize your bids with a total amount not-to-exceed for either or both A) Workforce Planning and/or B) Classification/Compensation Study.
-Include the applicable Conclusion Reports and Meetings for each.
-Bidders must submit Attachment A: Itemized Cost Proposal electronically in native .xlsx format per instructions below.
-If necessary, Vendors' travel expenses will be reimbursed in accordance with the public Travel and Business-Related Expense Policy.
+- 8. Documentation that online interactive programming will comply with the Web Content Accessibility Guidelines (WCAG) 2.0.
+Bidders must submit Attachment C: Accessibility Compliance Standards Matrix electronically in native .xlsx format per instructions below. - 9.
+A description of the chronology for completing the work, including a time line and deadlines for each task. - 10.
+A detailed cost and revenue-generating proposal.
+We encourage pricing models that minimizes our initial capital outlay.
+Bidders must submit Attachment A: Itemized Cost and Revenue Proposal electronically per instructions below.
+Your response should include service pricing. recurring subscription or maintenance costs, initial implementation costs and custom development options.
+Note that the cost proposal should include the cost to the State Bar of providing courses which are offered complimentary and therefore do not produce revenue, and the scenarios, if any, under which such courses can be provided at no additional cost to the State Bar.
+Revenue models can be based on total volume of specific percentages by media category.
 It is unlawful for any person engaged in business within this state to sell or use any article or product as a "loss leader" as defined in Section 17030 of the Business and Professions Code.
 As the State Bar may award a contract based on the initial offer, a bidder should make its initial offer on the most favorable terms available.
-The State Bar reserves the right, however, to have discussions with those bidders falling within a competitive range, and to request revised pricing offers from them and to make an award or conduct negotiations thereafter. - 9.
+The State Bar reserves the right, however, to have discussions with those bidders falling within a competitive range, and to request revised pricing offers from them and to make an award or conduct negotiations thereafter. - 11.
 A written acknowledgement of the acceptance of the Contracting Requirements set forth in section IV of this RFP.
 Specific terms may be reserved for future negotiation, but must be clearly identified and reasons given for the reservation.